AFWareLLC/rsp/cli/README.md

 ## Building

-To build it: `./build_cli.sh` from the top-level directory.
+To build it: `./build_cli.sh` (for Linux, macOS) or `.\build_cli_nt.bat` (for Windows) from the top-level directory.
 You need to have a `golang` toolchain available and on `$PATH`.
 The `go` build will bring in any dependencies that are needed.

 The nice thing about the `go` binary is that it's portable: you can build it once and copy it to different machines as needed without needing to worry about dependencies (provided it's the same OS and arch, of course).

-The cli should also build on macOS and Windows - though this isn't tested.

 The `rsp` binary will be in the `bin/` directory at the top of the project.
 Copy it somewhere convenient and make sure it's on your `$PATH`.